 SÖDERHAMN

-- Best for: Low-profile lounging, flexible modular setups, and a more casual look
+- Best for: Low-profile lounging, flexible modular layouts, and a casual look

 - Cushion feel: Extra soft